 Since then, Detroit has begun eliminating its backlog with a deeply committed team of community partners including prosecutors, members of law enforcement, researchers, city officials and advocates.
 In our capacity as a partner, Joyful Heart provides a national perspective on the rape kit backlog, leverages media and high-profile advocates to bring attention to the backlog and offers guidance to ensure that reforms remain survivor-centered.

-For two years, the team has worked to analyze the causes of Detroit’s rape kit backlog and implement a plan to end it through an action research grant awarded by the National Institute of Justice (NIJ).
-Despite significant challenges in securing funding in a dire economic climate, funds have come from various sources toward ending Detroit’s backlog, including $4 million from the State of Michigan and $50,000 in private donations.
-As of the most recent count, 2000 kits have been tested, resulting in approximately 500 hits in the national DNA databank and the identification of 127 potential serial rapists.
-DNA from the kits tested so far has linked to crimes committed in 23 states and the District of Columbia.
+The ENDTHEBACKLOG team worked to analyze the causes of Detroit’s rape kit backlog and implement a plan to end it through an action research grant awarded by the National Institute of Justice (NIJ).
+The final report from the NIJ was issued in April 2015 and can be viewed and downloaded here.
+Despite significant challenges in securing funding in a dire economic climate, funds have come from various sources toward ending Detroit’s backlog.
+As of June 2015, Detroit’s kit testing initiative has resulted in 1,467 DNA matches and the identification of 326 potential serial rapists, and the Wayne County Prosecutor's Office has obtained 15 convictions with 6 more set for trial.
+DNA from the kits tested linked to crimes committed in 31 states and the District of Columbia.